Roller skiing: Men

 So far, the World Cup and World Championships have been dominated by a few skiers.
 Successful roller skiers include Italian Alfio di Gregorio, who has won the World Games three times and World Cup four times; Russian Igor Glushkov, who has won the World Cup three times; and Frenchman Vincent Vittoz, who won the World Championships in 2002.

 Women

 Mateja Bogatec from Italy has been one of the most successful female rollers since the beginning of the FIS World Cup in 2000.

+Euro Cup / Asia Cup

+FIS Ski Asian Cup 2025 Championships concluded in Kazakhstan 7th September of 2025.